-As well as being a different take on their classic fumé dial, this watch also references the Concept series of watches, which was introduced in 2015, H. These have been notable for their utterly minimalist dials, with no markers and no Moser name present on the dial on on the curved sapphire crystal atop.
+As well as being a different take on their classic fumé dial, this watch also references the Concept series of watches, which was introduced in 2015.
+These have been notable for their utterly minimalist dials, with no markers and no Moser name present on either the dial or on the curved sapphire crystal atop.

 Stones are not confined to the dial, with the bezel, lugs and side of the 39mm sized 18 carat white gold case, set with a total of 3.77 carats of brilliant-cut diamonds.